Multi-Category Security (MCS) Guide

 The MCS Plugin is meant to extend the current Slurm functionality related to job nodes exclusivity and job/node information display privacy.

 Slurm OverSubscribe option controls the ability of a partition to execute more than one job at a time on each resource, no matter "what type" of job.
 Slurm job submission clients can also use the --exclusive and --oversubscribe parameters to request how the job can be shared.
-In Slurm 15.08, ExclusiveUser slurm.conf parameter and the --exclusive=user client parameter value were introduced, extending the original exclusivity functionality.
-With this parameter enabled, the "type of job" now matters when considering exclusivity, so that now jobs can share resources based on job users, meaning that only jobs whose user is the same can share resources.
-This indeed added a new dimension to how Slurm manages exclusivity.
+ExclusiveUser slurm.conf parameter and the --exclusive=user client parameter value modifies the exclusivity functionality.
+With this parameter enabled, the "type of job" now matters when considering exclusivity, so jobs can share resources based on job users, meaning that only jobs whose user is the same can share resources.
+This indeed adds a new dimension to how Slurm manages exclusivity.
 With the introduction of the MCS Plugin, Slurm can now be configured to associate a MCS_label to jobs and optionally ensure that nodes can only be shared among jobs having the same label.
 This adds even more degrees of freedom to how Slurm manages exclusivity, providing end users with way much more flexibility on this area.

 Slurm also has the PrivateData slurm.conf parameter, which is used to control what type of information is hidden from regular users.
 Similarly to the exclusivity property, the MCS Plugin also extends the privacy one by filtering jobs and/or nodes information based on the users access to their MCS_label.
 This means that privacy is now less restrictive, and information is not just hidden or not to regular users, but now it is filtered depending on these configurable/requestable labels in coordination with the PrivateData option.

 Two parameters are currently available to configure MCS: MCSPlugin and MCSParameters.